Apollys/PoEDynamicLootFilter/Readme.md

 8. Alt-tab back into PoE
 9. Reload the filter

-With PoE Dynamic Loot Filter, this can all be done in a couple seconds.
+With DLF, this can all be done in a couple seconds.
 No exaggeration here.

 Common highly valuable uses include: